JaronSteenson/lift-tracker/laradock/DOCUMENTATION/content/documentation/index.md

 <a name="Install-PHP-Extensions"></a>
 ## Install PHP Extensions

-Before installing PHP extensions, you have to decide first whether you need `FPM` or `CLI`, because each of them has it's own different container, if you need it for both, you have to edit both containers.
+Before installing PHP extensions, you have to deuuide first whether you need `FPM` or `CLI`, because each of them has it's own different container, if you need it for both, you have to edit both containers.

 The PHP-FPM extensions should be installed in `php-fpm/Dockerfile-XX`. *(replace XX with your default PHP version number)*.
 <br>